Oliver-Turp/Portfolio/README.md

 - [ ] Include A Bio.
 Use https://anthonyconstant.co.uk and https://robertd.co.uk/ as references.
 - [ ] Sources Light/Dark Images For The Home Page.
 Coding Related?
 Tech Related?
 Abstract Patterns?
 Something Trippy?
 - [ ] Media Queries For All Pages!
+- [ ] Add a 'services' page?
+Maybe too money grabby as prices vary.
+Could use a 'from $x' method?
+Either way what would I offer?
+I'm only really good with static sites.

 # Pages